NightfallAlicorn/urban-dictionary/CONTRIBUTING.md

 # Contributing

 If you want to request a feature or an improvement.
+Feel free to post an [issue](https://github.com/NightfallAlicorn/urban-dictionary-node/issues) about it.
+This is preferable than a post request, in case I decline it for whatever reason without wasting your time.

 Please note that the code has to be in [standardjs](https://standardjs.com) coding style.

-I prefer that this module does not use outside dependences except Node.js built-in ones.
+I prefer that this module does not use outside dependencies except Node.js built-in ones.